65ndres/65ndres.github.io/_posts/2024-01-10-create-your-own-blog-for-free-online.markdown

 tags: [tutorial,jekyll,Chirpy]
 ---

-Yes, you read that right! with only a few easy steps you can get your own blog / portfolio, no need of backend or databases and cache free ?
-If you dont know it by now I'm referring to Jekyll, the static site generator made by Github.
-I belive Jekyll is the perfect solution for me, comvining blog like features and the automony of allowing me to keep a local copy of every posts as code.
+Yes, you read that right! with only a few steps you can get your own blog / portfolio live for free.
+If you dont know it by now I'm referring to Jekyll, the static site generator made by Github that does not need a database or a backend.
+I belive Jekyll is the perfect solution for me, combining blog like features and the automony of allowing me to keep a local copy of every posts as code.

 ## Game Plan